 Separating from Active Duty

-As you transition back to civilian life, you will no longer be covered by the UOCAVA.
-You and your eligible family members should notify your local election official of your change in voter registration status and update your information to vote locally.
+As you transition back to civilian life, you will no longer be covered by UOCAVA.
+You and your eligible family members should notify your election office of your change in voter registration status and update your information so that you can begin to vote locally.
 You may do this in either one or two easy steps.

 If you have voted absentee or locally and are staying in the same voting residence after separation:

-- Step 1: Notify your election official of your change in status and that you will be voting at the poll site in future elections.
+- Notify your election office of your change in status and that you will be voting locally for future elections.
 A sample letter is provided for your convenience.

 If you voted absentee or locally and are moving to a new State or county after separation:

-- Step 1: Notify your election official of your change in status and that you will no longer be voting in that jurisdiction.
+- Notify your election office of your change in status and that you will no longer be voting in that jurisdiction.
 A sample letter is provided for your convenience.

-- Step 2: Complete a National Voter Registration Form to register as a civilian.
+- Complete a National Voter Registration Form to register as a civilian.

-Additional information about registering to vote locally can be found on your State/Territory Election websites.
+Additional information about registering to vote locally can be found on your State/Territory Election website.